Slack 22.06.25

 Bug fixes

-- Fixed: Workspaces were sometimes showing a default workspace icon (a letter on a coloured background) instead of the nice custom icon they had been given.
+- Fixed: Workspaces were sometimes showing a default workspace icon (a letter on a colored background) instead of the nice custom icon they had been given.
 Behold: they are beautiful once more.
 Or, at the very least, correct.
 Which is sometimes all we can aspire to.

-- Fixed: Some complex URLs were being incorrectly treated like email addresses.
+- Fixed: Some complex URLs were incorrectly being treated like email addresses.
 They will now be treated… wait for it… like URLs.

 - Fixed: In a message from a bot, buttons and menus configured to respond to a user’s actions weren’t actually doing that.
 This was not the first stage in a robot uprising: it was merely a bug.
 And is no more.